Mac Doesn't Recognize External Hard Drive? (2026 Guide)

 Step 1: The external hard drive is connected to your Mac.

-Plugging the external drive into a computer will establish the hardware connection, which would supply the drive with sufficient power and data transferring capability.
+Plugging the external drive into a computer will establish the hardware connection, which will supply the drive with sufficient power and data transfer capability.
 Visually, you can see the external hard drive lighting on and hear it spinning.

 Step 2: macOS detects the external hard drive.